Acidham/chromium-hist-bookmarks/README.md

 `date_format` defines how the date will be shown for last visit.
 Visit https://strftime.org/ for reference.

+### Sorting

+if set to `True` history entries will be sorted based on recent visits otherwise number of visits

 ## Usage

 ### History Search